pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 WGSL has special "atomic" instructions to solve this issue.
-This case we can use `atomicAdd`. `atomicAdd` makes the addition "atomic" which means rather than 3 operations, load->add->store, all 3 operations happen at once "atomically".
-This effectively prevents more than two invocations from updating the value at the same time.
+This case we can use `atomicAdd`. `atomicAdd` makes the addition "atomic" which means rather than 3 operations, load->add->store, all 3 operations happen at once, "atomically".
+This effectively prevents more than two invocations from updating a value at the same time.

-atomic functions have the requirement that they only work on `i32` or `u32` and they require to data itself to be of type `atomic`.
+Atomic functions have the requirement that they only work on `i32` or `u32` and they require to data itself to be of type `atomic`.

 Here's the changes to our shaders